PhlexPlexico/G5API/README.md

 # G5API - API Backend for Get5
 _**Status: Under active development.**_

-G5API is going to be a replacement for the get5-webpanel. _Currently_ this is the backend only, as it will allow the plugin to interface with a database and Steam OAuth, as well as make various calls to functionality that is seen in the [get5-webpanel](https://github.com/phlexplexico/get5-webpanel).
+G5API is a replacement for the get5-webpanel.
+This is the backend only, as it will allow the plugin to interface with a database and Steam OAuth, as well as make various calls to functionality that is seen in the [get5-webpanel](https://github.com/phlexplexico/get5-webpanel).

 If you would like a supplemental front-end, please see [Get5Vue](https://github.com/phlexplexico/g5v).

 ## What does it do?
-Currently, very basic CRUD operations, as well as legacy calls that the get5-web api used, as referenced [here](https://github.com/PhlexPlexico/get5-web/blob/development/get5/api.py).
-Right now, this is a build to try my hand at using Express as a middleware, and try some JavaScript technologies so that others may create their own front-end applications, with all the difficult back-end stuff being completed.
+G5API is an API that will allow users to create, manage, and control Counter-Strike: Global Offensive matches.
+Add teams, create matches, and most importantly, track statistics across the entire use of the platform, and create Seasons/Tournaments and track on those.

-This API should be complete enough to do basic operations to the game and match creation.
+This API should be complete enough to provide the most functionality out of [get5](https://github.com/splewis/get5).

-For the get5_api plugin, there are legacy routes currently put into place located in the `./routes/legacy/` and still point to `/match/` on this app.
-So this could techinically be used as a drop-in replacement for recording stats.
+For the [get5_api plugin](https://github.com/PhlexPlexico/get5-webapi), the routes currently put into place located in the `./routes/legacy/` and still point to `/match/` on this app.

 Game server interaction will still take place under the `/matches/:match_id` directive, but the logic can be found under `./matches/matchserver.js`.

-The webapi plugin for this can be downloaded from [here](https://github.com/PhlexPlexico/get5-webapi) to include the use of vetoes being recorded.
+The webapi plugin for this can be downloaded from [here](https://github.com/PhlexPlexico/get5-webapi) to include the use of vetoes being recorded, as well as demoes being uploaded to the API once the match is complete.

 ## What does it NOT do?
 This is simply a back-end to get myself used to JavaScript and Node.
-Right now you should be able to log into Steam, and query the data that is currently existing in your database, as well as make any modifications via POST/PUT/DELETE commands, and create matches on a server/setup a game and have it record stats.
+You will need a [front end](https://github.com/phlexplexico/g5v) or create something that can make it work!

 ## Why?
 [Get5-webpanel](https://github.com/phlexplexico/get5-webpanel) is a now out-dated webpanel, with python2.7 being officially EOL.
 Being built all on Flask, with ORM (SQLAlchemy), and Jinja2, its tech spans more than a few years old.
 While it works really well for now, it is becoming increasingly harder to deploy to more modern hardware/software (such as Ubuntu 19) to ensure easy setup.

-The intent will to be provide similar functionality with the use of NodeJS and Express, and this API will take care of session authentication as well, via the use of [`passport-steam`](https://github.com/liamcurry/passport-steam), and rcon server commands via [`rcon-srcds`](https://github.com/EnriqCG/rcon-srcds), as well as more normalization in the database.
+The intent will to be provide similar functionality with the use of NodeJS and Express, and this API will take care of session authentication as well, via the use of [`passport-steam`](https://github.com/liamcurry/passport-steam), and rcon server commands via [`rcon`](https://github.com/pushrax/node-rcon), as well as more normalization in the database.

 ## Building
 In order to build this application, I've opted to use [Yarn](https://yarnpkg.com/lang/en/).